Residents stunned after 16-year-old allegedly stabs 2 Brandeis University students

-WALTHAM, MAINE (WHDH) - Waltham residents were shocked after a 16-year-old allegedly stabbed two Brandeis University graduate students in an apparent random attack before fleeing from the scene early Monday morning.
+WALTHAM, MASS.
+(WHDH) - Waltham residents were shocked after a 16-year-old allegedly stabbed two Brandeis University graduate students in an apparent random attack before fleeing from the scene early Monday morning.

 “I’m terrified, it’s not something that’s ever happened where we’ve woken up and seen cop cars all over the street,” said Jennifer Bailey.
 “It’s really terrifying to know people out there are preying on young women like this.”